rayit/raygame/README.md

     - think about building (cmake or Makefile)
     - create src directory?

+## OpenBSD raylib
+> doas pkg_add glfw openal

-> To build I needed to remove ld and atomic before cmake ..
+> To build I needed to remove ld and atomic before cmake .. (made PR)

+> Solution: I needed to create a symlink in lib called "libraylib.so" that linked to the actual library.
+Any explanations as to why this works would be appreciated.

 #### OpenBSD build example